hulonghui106/Localizable.strings/README.md

 # Localizable.strings
-Use the excel document to generate Localizable.string, Localizable.string must exist in the field.
+Use the Excel document to generate Localizable.string, Localizable.string must exist in the field.

-# 这段脚依赖(node.js excel), depend Native node.js Excel file parser.
-Only supports xlsx for now.

-npm install excel

 # dowload code
+Modify the path in the code const config.

 # run now
 node ./test.js